Silent Valley National Park: Environmental concerns

 Silent Valley is home to the largest population of lion-tailed macaques, an endangered species of primate.
-Public controversy over their habitat led to the establishment of Silent Valley National Park.
+Public concern over threats to their habitat led to the establishment of Silent Valley National Park.

 In 1973 the valley became the focus of "Save Silent Valley", India's fiercest environmental movement of the decade, when the Kerala State Electricity Board decided to implement the Silent Valley Hydro-Electric Project (SVHEP) centered on a dam across the Kunthipuzha River.
 The resulting reservoir would flood 8.3 km2 of virgin rainforest and threaten the lion-tailed macaque.
 In 1976 the Kerala State Electricity Board announced plans to begin dam construction and the issue was brought to public attention.
 Romulus Whitaker, founder of the Madras Snake Park and the Madras Crocodile Bank, was probably the first person to draw public attention to the small and remote area.

-On 7 September 1985 the Silent Valley National Park was formally inaugurated and a memorial at Sairandhri to Indira Gandhi was unveiled by Rajiv Gandhi, her son and the next Prime Minister.
+On 7 September 1985 the Silent Valley National Park was formally inaugurated and a memorial at Sairandhri to Indira Gandhi was unveiled by Rajiv Gandhi, her son and the next prime minister.
 On 1 September 1986 Silent Valley National Park was designated as the core area of the Nilgiri Biosphere Reserve.
 Since then, a long-term conservation effort has been undertaken to preserve the Silent Valley ecosystem.

 In 2001 a new hydro project was proposed and the "Man vs. Monkey debate" was revived.
 The proposed site of the dam (64.5 m high and 275 m long) is just 3.5 km downstream of the old dam site at Sairandhiri, 500 m outside the National Park boundary.
 The Kerala Minister for Electricity called The Pathrakkadavu dam (PHEP) an "eco-friendly alternative" to the old Silent Valley project.
 The claim was that the submergence area of the PHEP would be a negligible .041 km2 compared to 8.30 km2 submergence of the 1970s (SVHEP).

 From January to May 2003, a rapid Environmental Impact Assessment (EIA) was carried out.
 On 15 November, Minister for Forest Binoy Viswam said that the proposed buffer zone for Silent Valley would be declared soon.

 On 21 February 2007 ex-Chief Minister A. K. Antony told reporters after a cabinet meeting that "when the Silent Valley proposal was dropped, the centre had promised to give clearance to the Pooyamkutty project.
 This promise, however, had not been honoured.
 The Kerala government has not taken any decision on reviving the Silent Valley Hydel Project".

 On 18 April 2007, Kerala Chief Minister V S Achuthanandan and his cabinet approved the Pathrakkadavu Hydro-electric project and sent it to the Union Government for environmental approval.